Initially, an HPE Machine Learning Development Environment installation has two user accounts:

 Run Tasks as Specific Agent Users#

-If an experiment, notebook, or command task uses the
+For experiment, notebook, or command tasks using the

-Experiment Configuration Reference, it is often useful to set the Unix user and group on the agent
+Experiment Configuration Reference, setting the Unix user and group on the agent ensures file

 det user link-with-agent-user <target-user> --agent-uid <uid> --agent-user <username> --agent-gid <gid> --agent-group <group-name>